Kurt Cobain: Montage of Heck

 Kurt Cobain: Montage of Heck is a 2015 American documentary film about Nirvana lead singer Kurt Cobain.
 The film was directed by Brett Morgen and premiered at the 2015 Sundance Film Festival.
 It received a limited theatrical release worldwide and premiered on television in the United States on HBO on May 4, 2015.
-The documentary chronicles the life of Kurt Cobain from his birth in Aberdeen, Washington in 1967, through his troubled early family life and teenage years and rise to fame as frontman of Nirvana, up to his suicide in April 1994 in Seattle at the age of 27.
+The documentary chronicles the life of Kurt Cobain from his birth in Aberdeen, Washington, in 1967, through his troubled early family life and teenage years and rise to fame as frontman of Nirvana, up to his suicide in April 1994 in Seattle at the age of 27.

 The film includes artwork by Cobain as well as music and sound collages composed by him.
-Much of music and sound collages were released on the film's soundtrack, Montage of Heck: The Home Recordings.
-A companion book was also released containing animation stills from the film as well as transcripts of interviews, photographs, and pieces of Cobain's artwork not featured in the film.
+Much of the music and sound collages were released on the film's soundtrack, Montage of Heck: The Home Recordings.
+A companion book was also released containing film animation stills from the film as well as transcripts of interviews, photographs, and pieces of Cobain's artwork not featured in the film.

 Plot

-After Kurt Cobain was born in 1967, his parents moved to Aberdeen, Washington, shortly after his sister Kim is born.
-Kurt lived a normal childhood, although his father Don would pick on him.
-At the age of nine, his parents had divorced.
-He lived with Don for a while until Don married Jenny Westeby and they have kids together.
-He moved back in with his mom and as a teenager, he became unruly and started smoking pot with friends.
-He and his friends started to visit the home of a developmentally challenged high school classmate to steal her father's alcohol.
-It became a hard time for Cobain, who considered suicide for the first time.
-After he attempted to have sex with the girl, his classmates began insulting and shaming him.
-Cobain, who was unable to take the ridicule, lies down on train tracks and had the intention of ending his life, but the train traveled on a different railway.
+Kurt Cobain is born in 1967 to car mechanic Donald Cobain and waitress Wendy Cobain.
+In 1970, shortly after his sister Kim is born, the family moves to Aberdeen, Washington.
+Kurt lives a normal childhood, although Donald occasionally picks on him.
+At the age of nine, his parents divorce.
+Kurt lives with Donald for a while until the latter marries Jenny Westeby and they have a kid together.
+He moves back in with Wendy and as a teenager, he becomes unruly and starts smoking pot with friends.
+He and his friends start to visit the home of a developmentally challenged high school classmate to steal alcohol belonging to her father.
+It becomes a hard time for Cobain, who considers suicide for the first time.
+After he attempts to have sex with the girl, his classmates begin insulting and shaming him.
+Unable to take the ridicule, Cobain lies down on the train tracks one night with the intent of ending his life by being run over by an oncoming train, but the train is diverted on the track next to Kurt, barely missing him.

-After Kurt had become homeless and living with friends, he eventually gets his own place at 17 and started a band with Krist Novoselic.
-Chad Channing eventually joined the band on drums and they chose the band name "Nirvana".
-Nirvana's first "shows" consists of playing for a few friends and random passersby at local house parties.
+After Kurt becomes homeless and living with friends, he eventually gets his own place at 17 and, in 1987, starts a rock band called "Nirvana" with former classmate Krist Novoselic on bass, Aaron Burckhard on drums, and himself on guitar.
+Nirvana's first "shows" consist of playing for a few friends and random passersby at local house parties.
 They eventually start playing at clubs and radio stations and Kurt starts dating Tracy Marander.
-The band signs onto Sub Pop record company and they release their first album, Bleach.
+The band, now with Chad Channing on drums, signs onto record label Sub Pop and they release their first album, Bleach.
 The band starts to have interviews and doing tours.
 After a short while, Kurt breaks up with Tracy.
-Chad leaves the band, Nirvana leaves the label to sign onto DGC Records and Dave Grohl becomes the new drummer.
+Nirvana leaves Sub Pop to sign onto DGC Records and Chad leaves the band, with Dave Grohl filling Chad's spot as the new drummer.